 The more you automate, the more you achieve.
-That’s why marketing leaders are on board with marketing automation.
+That’s why marketing leaders are on board with automated direct mail.
 In fact, the practice expects to grow by more than 30% in the next year, according to Salesforce.com research.

 As its name suggests, marketing automation software helps automate repetitive marketing actions, like sending emails, posting to social media, and other website behaviors.
 The technology of marketing automation allows these tasks to happen according to a planned schedule—automatically.